minkimipt/new-blog/content/patterns/contrail/ironic_integration_with_contrail.md

 3. Name of the switch to which this BMS server is connected
 4. Port name on that switch to which BMS server is connected

-After port is created, we need to provide the node.
+After port is created, we need to "provide" the node.
 The goal of this step is to make baremetal server available for deploying baremetal instance on it.
 It's done using this command:

 ```
 openstack baremetal --os-baremetal-api-version 1.11 node manage $NODE_UUID01